Developer: Technosoft Publisher: Sega Release: 09/89 Genre: Shooter

 As much as I like the horizontal scrolling levels they have their flaws too.
 I have never been a fan of gotcha style level design and Thunder Force II revels in it.
 The playing field is wider than your screen and the game loves to place off screen turrets and laser cannons out of view.
 Enemies will suddenly appear from behind with no warning as well.
 But the biggest fuck you comes from tunnels that end in sudden dead ends leading to a crushing death.
 The game does this frequently toward the end and it always feels cheap.
 It’s a shame to see an otherwise good game resort to these tactics when it isn’t necessary but oh well.

 I mentioned the gradual difficulty curve before.
 It bumps up the difficulty yet remains fair up until the game’s final stages.
-At that point all of Thunder Force II’s myriad flaws are amplified and it just isn’t fun at that point.
+At that point all of Thunder Force II’s myriad flaws are amplified and it just is not fun at that point.
 Where most shooters send you to a checkpoint after death Thunder Force II lets you respawn instantly.
 Unfortunately you lose almost all of your weapons which might be worse.
 The game revels in employing cheese tactics to kill you right before an end level boss.
 They are still killable with the default weapons but it is incredibly tedious.
 The one saving grace is that it is easy to rack up extra lives.
-But you’ll be using them up in short order.
+But you will be using them up in short order.

 In Closing